20 Assets Every Facilities Manager Should Be Tracking Today

 You need asset tracking software that allows you to manage all of your assets easily and efficiently.
 A facilities management system that includes asset tracking can help you define and classify your assets so that you know what you have and where, as well as what it costs you to lease or own it.

-iOFFICE's asset management software makes it easy to store important records of each asset, view it through its entire lifecycle and determine the total cost of ownership.
+iOFFICE’s Facility asset management software makes it easy to store important records of each asset, view it through its entire lifecycle and determine the total cost of ownership.

 For instance, you can: